urjeetpatel/rdl-mcp/README.md

 - "What datasets does this report use?"
 - "Make the Account Number column 2 inches wide"
 - "Format the Amount column as currency with 2 decimals"
+- "Add a new Amount column that shows the sum in the footer"
+- "Add a Status column but leave the footer blank"
 - "Update the main dataset to use the V2 stored procedure and add the TaxAmount field"
 - "Remove the obsolete Status column"
 - "Add a Year parameter to filter the report"